 - Overview.
-This tab displays a set of metrics about a device.
+This tab displays metrics about a device.
 For most devices, the default metrics include Logs and the three Vitals: CPU Utilization (percentage), Physical Memory (percentage), and Latency (milliseconds).
-You can select additional metrics from the Add a metric drop-down list. - Device Information.
-This tab displays basic information about the device, along with the most recently updated values for uptime and collection time.
+You can select additional metrics from the Add a metric drop-down list.
+You can also compare devices on this tab. - Device Information.
+This tab displays additional information about the device, along with the most recently updated values for uptime and collection time. - Device Interfaces.
+This tab displays information about the interfaces used by the device.
+If this device does not use interfaces, this tab does not appear on the Device Investigator page. - Configs.
+This tab displays configuration information collected from the device by Dynamic Applications. - Events.
+This tab displays a list of events for the device.
+You can acknowledge events from this tab and add event notes. - Collections.
+This tab displays a list of all Dynamic Applications aligned with a device.